adioshun/gitBook_PCL/Tutorial/Registration/the-pcl-registration-api.md

 ### 3.1 Keypoints

-keypoint is an interest point that has a “special property” in the scene
+A keypoint is an interest point that has a “special property” in the scene,
-- 코너
+- eg) like the corner of a book, or the letter “P” on a book that has written “PCL” on it.

 There are a number of different keypoints available in PCL like
-- NARF
+- NARF,
 - SIFT
 - FAST

+또는 모든 포인트를 모두 사용할수도 있다. `Alternatively you can take every point, or a subset, as keypoints as well. `
+- 문제는 너무 많은 포인트 수이다. `The problem with “feeding two kinect datasets into a correspondence estimation” directly is that you have 300k points in each frame, so there can be 300k^2 correspondences.`

 ### 3.2 Feature descriptors

-Based on the keypoints found we have to extract [features](http://www.pointclouds.org/documentation/tutorials/how_features_work.php)
+Based on the keypoints found we have to extract features , where we assemble the information and generate vectors to compare them with each other.

 Again there is a number of feature options to choose from, for example
 - NARF